- As low as $479/Night

 The bungalow bedroom comes with a queen bed and a library of classic reading materials.
 The shelves have various antiques around the area.
 The art too is original and curated with a theme of Spoleto and pineapples.
 The back bedroom is a jaw dropper with the traditional for poster whose posts are clear acrylic.

-“We have just returned from our stay in your gorgeous home at 3 Exchange Street.
+“We have just returned from our stay in your pretty home at 3 Exchange Street.
 The location was superb and the home met all of our needs.
 Our friends stayed with us for three days and they adored the courtyard.
 I think they sat outside every morning they were there and adored the enchanting space.
 We especially appreciated the nice kitchen and dining area.
 Thank you again for having everything ready for us and so nice when we arrived.
 We will definitely be referring you as a host and your handsome home to our friends who want to visit Charleston.”

 Sincerely,